co-creating just eco-social futures

 Everyday, I celebrate my experience with humanities, public health, human-centered computing, teaching, and research and the mentors and friends who encourage and accompany me.

 I enjoy traveling and coming home to Baltimore where I make interactive collages and dabble in creative biomaking, sound, and digital media to explore and connect with myself and others.

-I am a PhD student in the Human-Centered Computing program at the University of Maryland, Baltimore County (UMBC) and a research assistant in the Designing pARticipatory futurEs (DARE) lab.
-Before that, I coordinated the Johns Hopkins Global Early Adolescent Study and taught at the Guangzhou English Training Center for the Handicapped.
+I’m a doctoral student in the Human-Centered Computing program at the University of Maryland, Baltimore County and a research assistant in the Designing pARticipatory futurEs lab.
+I conduct qualitative and arts-based research with community labs, environmental justice advocates, bioartists, and other inspiring scholars and practitioners.

 My disciplinary home is human-computer interaction with an interest in science and technology studies.
 My published work is on Google Scholar.